celenityy/Phoenix/README.md

 # 🔥Extended

-For advanced users who would like to go above & beyond when protecting their privacy & security, at the cost of occasional breakage, Phoenix offers an **Extended** config.
+For advanced users who would like to go above & beyond when protecting their privacy & security, at the cost of occasional breakage, Phoenix offers an **Extended** config. **For a list of features specific to Phoenix Extended, please see [here](https://phoenix.celenity.dev/extended)**.

 > [!TIP]
 > **Unlike Phoenix's standard default configuration, Extended is profile-specific.** This means that you can use our Extended config as needed when you desire the extra protection, & revert back to Phoenix's standard config through another profile for everything else.